eadz/coredns_sqlite3/README.md

-# MySQL
+# Sqlite3

-MySQL backend for CoreDNS
+Sqlite3 backend for CoreDNS

 ## Name
-mysql - MySQL backend for CoreDNS
+sqlite3 - Sqlite3 backend for CoreDNS

 ## Description

-This plugin uses MySQL as a backend to store DNS records.
+This plugin uses Sqlite3 as a backend to store DNS records.
 These will then can served by CoreDNS.
 The backend uses a simple, single table data structure that can be shared by other systems to add and remove records from the DNS server.
 As there is no state stored in the plugin, the service can be scaled out by spinning multiple instances of CoreDNS backed by the same database.

 ## Syntax
 ```
-mysql {
+sqlite3 {
     dsn DSN
     [table_prefix TABLE_PREFIX]
     [max_lifetime MAX_LIFETIME]